celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 #### celestia-node -> OTEL Collector with public certificate

-In the case where an OTEL Collector is running on a different host than celestia-node (e.g. Celestia managed OTEL Collector during the incentivized testnet), then the OTEL Collector must be configured with a public certificate so that celestia-nodes can send data to it over HTTPS.
+In the case where an OTEL Collector is running on a different host than celestia-node, then the OTEL Collector must be configured with a public certificate so that celestia-node can send data to it over HTTPS.

 1. Ensure that celestia-node doesn't use [`WithInsecure`](https://github.com/open-telemetry/opentelemetry-go/blob/main/exporters/otlp/otlpmetric/otlpmetrichttp/options.go#L161) when constructing otlptracehttp client
 1. Configure the OTEL Collector receiver to run with a TLS certificate and key.
 A TLS certificate can be generated with [LetsEncrypt](https://letsencrypt.org/).
 Example: